JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 #### Signoff and signature

 Thank your manager for their time and keep it brief.
-<a name="get-the-baseline-template" class='below-nav'></a>
-{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the salary increase letter template to build your case and make your request in writing" %}

 ### <a name="in-person-script" class="below-nav"> What to say to your boss in your 1-on-1 asking for a raise (do this *before* you send your salary increase letter!)